 Here is an example of a transactional email.

-Subject lines of marketing emails are catchy and engaging.
+The subject lines of marketing emails are catchy and engaging.
 They entice readers to open the email and check what’s inside.

 Take a look at the following screenshot.
 All these subject lines intrigue the recipient.
 Pretty often, users open such emails not because they expect that the content of the email to be useful but because such subject lines trigger their curiosity.